xanderalyx/SkyWriter-Assist/docs/README.md

-# 📂 Project Documentation and Reports
+# 📂 Project Documentation and Proposal Report

 This directory serves as the dedicated archive for all formal documentation related to the SkyWriter-Assist project.